Resources & Frequently Asked Questions

 Don’t worry.
 Eventbrite has extensive tools that can help you learn to use the tool, and our team is also available to assist.
 You can access Eventbrite’s introduction to building events here, or please contact us to help walk you through these tools.

 What do I do when my Eventbrite page is ready?

 Let us know!
-Please keep your event private and unpublished.
+Please keep your event unpublished.
 Once you are done entering in your information we will import your event into the Common Ground page and share your custom event link for you to share on social media, via email or other online methods.